 Within betting markets, users can click on different types of bets thanks to the tabs on the top of each pages.
 They include “featured” bets, in-play events, “next up” events, futures and “all comps” that show different leagues within the sport you’ve chosen.
 Everything is all in one place, and it makes for a seamless experience for bettors, even if it takes that one extra step to find the sports betting market you wanted in the first place.

-The PointsBet mobile app is available for both Android and Apple users.
+Review the PointsBet MI app is available for both Android and Apple users.
 It is nearly identical to the desktop and provides all the same features and betting options.
-Betslips populate effectively but the PointsBet app doesn’t run as smoothly as some of the other sportsbooks.
+Betslips populate effectively but the app doesn’t run as smoothly as some of the other Michigan sports betting apps.
 Still, it’s an effective tool for users on-the-go, and the uniformity makes it a seamless user experience.

 Signing up for a PointsBet account is incredibly easy: